Jordan's unprecedented palace drama moves to the courtroom | Politics

 The case exposed rivalries in Jordan's traditionally discreet Hashemite dynasty and spawned unprecedented public criticism of the monarch.
 The defendants are the most senior establishment figures to appear before the security court, which typically goes after drug offenders or suspected militants.

-“As far as I know, there has not been a case this big in the history of Jordan,” said defence lawyer Ala Khasawneh.
-He said the trial could start Monday.
+“As far as I know, there has not been a case this big in the history of Jordan,” said defense lawyer Ala Khasawneh.
+The state news agency Petra said the trial starts Monday.

 The 41-year-old Hamzah is the central figure, though he is not facing charges.
 In clashing narratives, he is either a champion of ordinary Jordanians suffering from economic mismanagement and corruption, or a disgruntled royal who never forgave Abdullah for taking away his title of crown prince in 2004 in favour of the king's oldest son.